 Daily Quizzes 10%

-iClicker Participation 10%
+Participation 10%

-Take-home Assignments 10%
+Take-home Assignments 5%

-4.5 Research Credits 10%
+4 Research Credits 10%

+Midterm 1 15%

+Midterm 2 15%

-Midterm 30%
+Midterm 3 15%

-Final Exam 30%
+Final Exam 20%

-Daily Quizzes: One of the most effective study tactics is to constantly quiz yourself on the material that you are learning.
+- Daily Quizzes: One of the most effective study tactics is to constantly quiz yourself on the material that you are learning.
 These daily quizzes are intended to be a 'built-in' way for us to help you learn the material quickly and prepare you for the exams.
 They will consist of 3 questions total about the previous lecture and/or readings.
 You will be asked to write your answers down, so please come prepared with paper, a writing utensil, and your UO ID number.
 Quizzes will be given every day except on the first day and exam days.
-Your lowest quiz will be dropped.

-iClicker Occasionally we will present questions during lecture that you will be asked to answer using
+Your lowest quiz will be dropped. - Participation: This class is intended to be 'active learning' for you.
+Throughout the course there will be several group activities and discussions to help you get a more in-depth understanding of the topics we cover.
+To get full credit for this component, be an active participant during these activities and during lecture. - Take-homeThroughout the semester we will assign you different take-home assignments that will helpAssignments:you experience the concepts that we discuss in class in a real-world setting.
+To receive credit for these assignments you will need to either email a screenshot of completion, or write a short response.
+Each assignment should take less than an hour to complete.
+Assignments will be made available week in advance of their due date need to be turned in by 11:00AM on their respective due dates (see course schedule for deadlines).